Parikshit-Hooda/mozilla_extensions/IPA_generator/README.md

 For https://translate.google.com, for English-French translations, generate IPA for English and French components.

+## Get Started
+To start/set up the extension, first requirement is a Mozilla Firefox browser on your computer.
+Then, follow the below steps:
+1.

 ## Prospective APIs
 - [DictionaryAPI](https://dictionaryapi.dev/)
 - [Oxford Dictionaries API](https://developer.oxforddictionaries.com/)